-If you are about to embark on a road trip this is a question you will have to ask yourself every night.
+If you are about to embark on a road trip, this is a question you will have to ask yourself every night.
 Where should I pull over to spend the night?
 When you're on a road trip it is important to get a good night's sleep to take full advantage of whatever the new day brings.
-Assuming you are not staying in a hotel or looking for a place to pitch a tent, it can be quite difficult finding somewhere to sleep.
+Assuming you are not staying in a hotel or looking for a place to pitch a tent, it can be quite difficult finding somewhere to sleep in your vehicle.

 You want somewhere that has privacy, is safe and quiet.
 Some place you can cook dinner and use the facilities when nature calls.
-However it can be tough to tick all of the boxes just mentioned!
-But I have managed to compile a list of 7 places you can park overnight and sleep on a road trip along with their advantages and disadvantages.
+However, it can be tough to tick all of the boxes just mentioned but we have managed to compile a list of 7 places you can park overnight and sleep on a road trip along with their advantages and disadvantages.

-7 Places You Can Park Overnight & Sleep on a Road Trip!
+7 Places You Can Park Overnight & Sleep On A Road Trip

 You may have already heard that it is completely legal to park and sleep overnight in your vehicle at all Walmart parking lots.
 This has been true in all of our experiences.
 In fact, we have seen RV's and other vans that are set up permanently at some locations.

 Walmart is at the top of the list because they are found all over the country and it is such a relief knowing you are not going to be told to move on in the middle of the night.
 In addition, their parking lots are well lit for added security.
 Some Walmart's are 24 hours so you know there is always going to be help nearby if needed and you have access to bathroom facilities.
-Another bonus of Walmart is most of the stores have free wifi.
+Another bonus of Walmart is that most of the stores have free wifi.

 3. Rest Stops

 Rest stops are a great place to spend the night if you are still on your way to your destination and start to get tired.
 You will most likely pass MANY of these driving on highways and interstate roads.